The Story of a Rich Man and a Poor Man

 What happens when governments believe in “equality,” and actually confiscate wealth and the means of production; what then?

 They will be running a Marxist-style state.
 People there are equal, but equal in poverty.
 Needless to say, the ruling class always lives very well under these regimes.
 The best course of action for entrepreneurs?
 Leave if you can!

 Bottom line.
 Live in a country that treats you (as an entrepreneur) well.
 Be creative.
 Produce useful products or services.
 Educate yourself and your wife and children to have saleable skills and expertise.

 Then you will be richer than those who have a job (just over broke!) or a subsistence existence in a place where “everybody is equal.”
-Don’t stay where the top tier folks who run things but produce nothing, get all the goodies.
+Don’t stay in any jurisdiction where the top tier folks who run things but produce nothing, get all the goodies.